SudarshanNagaraju/Algorithms-in-python/README.md

-In this programming exercise, you’ll get experience with some of the algorithms discussed .
-You are provided several files:

 * [search.py](search.py) contains the search algorithms and necessary data structures.
 * [problem.py](problem.py) contains the definition of a few problems, such as N-Queens, 8-Puzzle, and Travel.